 This is the big padel event of the season, with the stage of the World Padel Tour (WPT) landing in Monaco.

-From 8 to 13 September, the best players in the world will compete for the trophy 1er Master Monte Carlo.
+From September 8 to 13, the best players in the world will therefore compete for the trophy of the 1st Monte Carlo Master.

 The big innovation comes from the fact that the amateurs will be able to participate in this big padel party.
 Fabrice Pastor, the owner of the tournament and Nito Brea, the director of this stage, offer the opportunity to mainly Monegasque, French, English, German, Italian and Belgian players to enjoy the 4 places available for the main draws scheduled the September 8.